Louis Joseph Coralie

 Louis Joseph Coralie (1912–1967) was a Mauritian politician.

 Participation at 1953 and 1959 elections

 He stood as a candidate in the 1953 Mauritius Legislative Council elections in Grand Port-Savanne but was defeated by Sookdeo Bissoondoyal, Goinsamy Venkatasamy and Louis Philippe Rozemont.

 At the 1959 Mauritius Legislative Council elections Louis Joseph Coralie was a candidate at Constituency No.4 Port-Louis Central, at the time when there were 40 constituencies on the island.
 But only Abdul H.G.M.
 Issac was elected, defeating rivals Abdool Joomye, Monaff Fakira, Goumade Venchard and Louis Joseph Coralie.

 Newspaper L'Épée

 In 1954, Louis Joseph Coralie founded the political newspaper L'Epée.
 The newspaper bought its support to a prolonged anti-Hindu campaign in Mauritius between 1954 and 1962.
 Joseph Coralie was an ally of the Ralliement Mauricien (now known as PMSD) led by Jules Koenig.
+L’Épée holds a notable place in the history of the Mauritian press, being regarded as the first newspaper in Mauritius to publish material written in Mauritian Creole.
+Its pioneering use of the language appeared through the satirical characters Gaby and Soondron, who engaged in conversations written entirely in Creole.
+Although presented in a humorous and accessible style, their exchanges were not merely entertainment.
+They were essentially political satire, using the everyday language of the Mauritian people to comment on and criticise the political affairs of the time.
+In doing so, L’Épée helped establish Mauritian Creole as a language capable of carrying political commentary and social criticism in the written press.

 Controversies

 On 25 April 1956, Coralie was found guilty of slander and was ordered to pay a considerable fine to Teeluckparsad Callychurn, director of the Mauritius Post Office.